Poverty in Australia is a major policy and advocacy focus for ACOSS.

-We measure poverty as the number of people living below the poverty line of 50% of media household income.
+Our Poverty in Australia 2016 report uses as the main poverty measure the number of people living below the poverty line of 50% of median household income.
 This is the poverty line used by the OECD, and in 2014 (the latest year for which figures are available) equated to a disposable income of less than $400 a week for a single adult.

 In October 2016, ACOSS released a new report revealing that poverty is growing in Australia, with an estimated 2.9 million people or 13.3% of all people living below the internationally accepted poverty line.